 Testing with Cygwin is no longer done.
 DACS was being used on Solaris 8 and 10 SPARC platforms until fairly recently, but those platforms are not officially supported anymore either.

-DACS is tested and run with both Apache 2.2 and Apache 2.4, but Apache 2.4 is now the preferred branch for use with DACS.
-Apache 2.2 has been designated as a legacy branch.
-Apache 2.0 is no longer supported by DACS, as that branch of Apache is no longer maintained.
-DACS may still work with later versions of Apache 2.0, but it is deprecated and unsupported.
+DACS is tested and run with Apache 2.4 Support for Apache 2.2, which has been designated as a legacy branch, has been terminated.
+Also, Apache 2.0 is no longer supported by DACS.
+DACS may still work with later versions of Apache 2.2 and 2.0, but they are deprecated and unsupported.
 Apache 1.3 and IIS have never been supported.

 Design and implementation of a simple, general purpose mechanism to conduct this type of registration procedure is currently in progress.